 In its 1998 Guidelines for the Development of Municipal Harbor Management Plans (p.
-24), the CRMC requires that "Harbor Management Plans shall include public access provisions that: a) Inventory and catalogue the condition of all existing CRMC designated rights-of-way in the community, and identify potential rights-of-way for designation by the CRMC; b) Establish goals, policies, and recommended actions designed to preserve, protect, and enhance the existing public rights-of-way to the tidal waters of the town; c) Design a maintenance program to be implemented by the community to improve and maintain all municipally owned rights-of-way; and d) Develop a prioritized list of CRMC-designated rights-of-way that are municipally owned which could be improved by either public or private entities and identify appropriate site improvements required."
+24), the CRMC requires that "Harbor Management Plans shall include public access provisions that: a) Inventory and catalogue the condition of all existing CRMC designated rights of way in the community, and identify potential rights of way for

-The town parking committee (in its 1999 report) and the town planning commission (in its 2002 revised comprehensive community plan) have already undertaken studies concerned with the identification, prioritization, and maintenance of existing and potential public access sites and rights-of-way.
-The comprehensive community plan (p.246) has assigned the harbor commission to be a resource in the implementation of two matters pertaining to public access: to implement the recommendations outlined in the parking committee report and to seek outside funding for enhancement of selected rights-of-way.
+The town parking committee (in its 1999 report) and the town planning commission (in its 2002 revised comprehensive community plan) have already undertaken studies concerned with the identification, prioritization, and maintenance of existing and potential public access sites and rights of way.
+The comprehensive community plan (p.246) has assigned the harbor commission to be a resource in the implementation of two matters pertaining to public access: to implement the recommendations outlined in the parking committee report and to seek outside funding for enhancement of selected rights of way.
 It seems most efficient for the harbor commission, rather than try to develop a separate program, to work with the planning commission to implement the planning commission's recommendations.